List of 2010 Indian Premier League personnel changes

-This is a list of all personnel changes for the 2010 Indian Premier League.
+This is a list of all personnel changes for the 2010 Indian Premier League (IPL).

 Auction

 The player auction was held on 19 January 2010 in Mumbai, India.
-97 players from cricket playing countries other than India, registered for the auction.
+97 players from cricket-playing countries other than India registered for the auction.
 The list of players was then shortlisted by the franchises to 66 players.

 Sold players

 † In the tiebreakers, Kolkata Knight Riders bid $1,300,000 for Shane Bond and Mumbai Indians bid $2,750,000 for Kieron Pollard.
 The players' take was capped at $750,000 each by the IPL auction rules, with the rest going to IPL kitty.

-Unsold players

-The following players remained unsold at the end of the auction.